EMPYREAN

 Upon reaching adulthood, Jonathan used his father's tragic story to help launch a public reputation as a mutant rights personality, although like Charles Xavier he apparently concealed his own mutant status from the public.
 Chambers wrote two books on the subject, and frequently made rounds on the talk show circuit promoting his books and as a media scientist appearing as a counter-point to the rabble-rousing anti-mutant activists.
 He debated Graydon Creed of the Friends of Humanity on Nightline with Ted Koppel, and got hit by a chair on Geraldo.
 [X-Men Annual (2nd series) #2, X-Men Unlimited (1st series) #2]

 When the Legacy Virus began attacking the world's mutant population, Chambers took steps to provide aid and comfort to the afflicted.
 He purchased a private island in the Florida Keys from Advanced Idea Mechanics, and outfitted the existing resort pavilion as a haven and laboratory.
-Chambers' own mutant abilities proved uniquely effective against the virus, as he could absorb energy produced by mutant bio-signatures.
+Chambers' own mutant abilities proved uniquely effective against the virus, as he could absorb the pain caused by the virus and alleviate its symptoms.
 Because the Legacy Virus attacked the X-gene, causing uncontrollable and painful flare-ups of an afflicted mutant's abilities, Chambers' power could dampen other mutant bio-signatures to prevent these incidents and the pain that came with them.
-Some reports even suggested that, by dampening a healthy mutant's energy signature, Chambers could prevent them from contracting the Legacy Virus in the first place, although it's dubious if any actual science existed to back up this claim.
+Some reports even suggested that Chambers could prevent another mutant from contracting the Legacy Virus in the first place, although it's dubious if any actual science existed to back up this claim.
 Chambers also hired the scientists Nancy Alter and Josef Kleinbaumm, experts in eugenics and viral infection, to study the virus and its effects on the mutants that inhabited his resort.
 Chambers named the resort Empyrean, and also took the name for himself.

 Meanwhile, Nancy Alter was a member of Charles Xavier's "mutant underground" and reported the Brotherhood's presence to the X-Men.
 Cyclops brought the X-Men's Blue Strike Force to Empyrean Isle in order to gauge Chambers' intentions.
 While Cyclops, Beast and Rogue traded polite conversation with Empyrean in his resort, Gambit, Revanche and Psylocke attempted covert entry to the haven's sub-basements.
 Cyclops and Beast tried to question Chambers to get a better idea what his intentions were, but the media scientist was used to probing questions and continued to paint a benevolent (if not entirely convincing) picture of his activities.

-When the rest of the X-Men encountered the Brotherhood in the sub-basement, Empyrean ended the fight with a wave of his hand, forcibly draining the energy signatures of all the mutants involved until they were biologically exhausted by the exertion.
+When the rest of the X-Men encountered the Brotherhood in the sub-basement, Empyrean ended the fight with a wave of his hand, forcibly replicating the energy signature flare-ups caused by the Legacy Virus in every mutant present, since he had sampled that form of pain from Pyro and others.
 The X-Men tried to warn Pyro and the Brotherhood that Chambers' abilities made him an energy vampire, and he was using Pyro to feed his own energy supply and as a lab rat for his experiments.
 Pyro countered that he was using Chambers too, to ward off the attacks caused by the Legacy Virus, and if he wanted to turn his body over to science for testing in hopes for a cure, that was his decision to make.
 The debate ended when Revanche revealed her own Legacy infection, and insisted the X-Men respect Pyro's wishes for how he wanted to die.
 When Gyrich used the mutant bio-signature eruption as an excuse to raid the island, the X-Men hesitantly sided with Empyrean and told the authorities there was nothing illegal happening on the isle.
 Avalanche and Commando chose to stay with Empyrean and the Brotherhood instead of returning to Wideawake.
 And so, Empyrean and the X-Men parted, not as friends, but not quite as enemies yet either.
 [X-Men Annual (2nd series) #2]

 During his efforts to find a cure for the Legacy Virus, Hank McCoy challenged himself to think far, far outside the box.
 He constructed a Time Glider to theoretically travel into the past and stem the spread of the virus.
 Empyrean and the Brotherhood had hacked into the X-Mansion's surveillance system in time to catch McCoy's big announcement.
 Chambers realized he would lose his influence over mutantkind if the Legacy Virus was cured.
 Instead, he planned to steal the Time Glider and use it to seed the timeline with samples of the virus in various eras.
 This would create a virtually limitless supply of infected mutants who he could feed off of to increase his own powerbase.
 Although he concealed his true intentions from the Brotherhood, Empyrean still somehow managed to manipulate them into stealing the Time Glider for him.